-The Challenger League is the place where the Racing Unleashed Amateurs compete.
-Everyone can show how fast they are and where they stand in comparison to others.
+The Challenger League is made for everyone to show how fast they are and where they stand in comparison to others.
 The simpler driving mode gives a little more leeway and allows less experienced racers to compete for victory and the title in the Challenger League.

 How can I participate in the Challenger League?

 Riding in the Challenger League is very easy: As soon as the event is visible on the application, you register for a place in one of the Racing Lounges.
 As soon as this is done, you will be contacted by us and receive all information about the starting times, etc. The current rule is "First come - First served": Whoever registers for the start first secures the place - regardless of their own performance.
 This way we want to make sure that everyone has the chance to take part in our race.